-This article is a continuation of the series of hubs I have written to document our process and to (hopefully) inspire others to pursue similar projects in other houses of worship.
+This article is a continuation of other topics I have written about to document our process and (hopefully) inspire others to pursue similar projects in other houses of worship.
 I am an artist, but my fellow team members come from all walks of life.
 The only prerequisite for doing this work is a love of the Lord and a desire to enhance the worship space in a meaningful way.

 Beginning: The Birth of an Idea

 Naturally, angels embody this description completely, as they act as messengers from God throughout scripture.
-An interesting note about this drawing is the rose this angel holds, The rose is a symbol for God's interaction with humankind, so I was happy to include this rose in my drawing.
+An interesting note about this drawing is the rose this angel holds.
+The rose is a symbol of God's interaction with humankind, so I was happy to include this rose in my drawing.

 These two sketches were shared with the rest of the Liturgical Art Team to get their feedback.
 The response was positive, so plans for production could begin.
 One of the beauties of this digital age is that all of this part of the process could be done over the internet in a matter of minutes.

 It's important to note that these conversations took place in early August.
 I can't stress enough the importance of giving your team plenty of time to implement their plan.
 Unforeseen delays happen with almost every large project, and you do not want to come up short.
 This project was a perfect example of this circumstance, which I will describe later.